Investing in Robotics Companies and Stocks

 Other startups are working on Vehicle-to–Vehicle (V2V) communications.
 These technologies not only improve safety but driver assistance and traffic management as well.
 They can also aid law enforcement and emergency services – who won’t be needed as much when we finally move to full autonomy.
 Then, you have to construct the autonomous vehicles themselves.
 Tesla might be all the rage in Western media right now, but Chinese manufacturers are doing everything they can to compete.
 Some manufacturers focus on “mobility solutions” as opposed to selling vehicles, establishing the basic building blocks of futuristic driverless taxi companies.

 One company providing pick-and-shovel exposure to autonomous vehicles is Velodyne, a developer of LiDAR solutions.
 The company plans to begin trading on the NYSE in Q3 2020 using a special purpose acquisition company (SPAC) instead of an IPO.
 If the transaction is successful, shares of Velodyne will trade under the ticker symbol VLDR.
 (Note that Tesla’s Elon Musk has called LiDAR for autonomous vehicles a “fool’s errand.)
 On the heels of Velodyne’s proposed IPO, a second LiDAR company announced their intentions to go public via SPAC – Luminar.
-Mobileye, a developer of camera-based advanced driver assistance systems, used to be another pure-play stock until the company got acquired by Intel in 2017.
+More followed, something we covered in a piece titled Four LiDAR Stocks That Debuted in 2020.

 Being a truck driver is the most common job in America, and there are about 3.5 million drivers of which 1.7 million drive the heavy trucks and tractor-trailers that blanket the country’s interstate highways.
 Hence, the industry created its own little startup ecosystem with companies developing applications for fuel efficiency, fleet management, and kits that can upgrade any truck to a self-driving vehicle.
 Other driverless trucking startups focus on the algorithms, computer vision solutions, or building the trucks themselves.
 Large conglomerates like Daimler and Walmart are also investing heavily in the field.
 While they aren’t pure-play investments on the theme, their contributions to the development of driverless trucking are significant.